shiruwei9/wsmxs666/README.md

 * For the largest network we managed for running, the number of nodes is more than 5000 and the number of request is more than 150
 ---

-## Instructions(Bonus is included):

-* The input provided (as command line to the program) will be of the form:

->$ mix run project3.exs numNodes numMessages
-numNodes -> Required number of nodes to be set up in a chord
-numMessages -> Number of messages each node sends for lookups

-* The input for Bonus will be of the form:

->$ mix run project3.exs numNodes numMessages numDeleteNodes
-numNodes -> Required number of nodes to be set up in a chord
-numMessages -> Number of messages each node sends for lookups
-numDeleteNodes -> Number of nodes to be deleted from the established nodes(failure model)

----

-## Result of running:

->$ *mix run project3.exs 1000 10
-Average hops for a message: 3.218
- ---

-## Result of running(Bonus):

->$ *mix run project3.exs 1000 100 10
-Average hops for a message: 3.310
- ---